stsiwo/go_concepts/basics.md

 A.id <- NO (you can't do that) // in order to access, you need to use capital (e.g., Id) or provide getter method with capital (e.g., GetId)
 ```

+if you want a variable to be available publicly but not allow them to modify (read-only), you need to create a struct which has only one field so that that struct is publicly available but they cannot access to the field.

 ### variable declaration and initialization

 code)